 There is also no need to separate them into a new aquarium.
 In fact, these baby shrimps can only survive in a matured tank.
 An uncycled one will not provide the necessary organisms for them to feed on and grow.

 Should You Get Cherry Shrimp for your Freshwater Aquarium?
-(Summary)
+(Recap)

 Finally, the question remains about whether you should get Cherry Shrimp.
 We hope this has been useful in telling you the most important information about this easy-to-care shrimp species.